NVIDIA/NeMo/README.rst

 Depending on the shell used, you may need to use the ``"nemo_toolkit[all]"`` specifier instead in the above command.

-Additionally, the llm collection (the first collection to migrate over to NeMo 2.0) is pip installable from source.
+Additionally, the LLM collection (the first collection to migrate over to NeMo 2.0) is pip installable from source.
 If you would like to use this collection, you can pip install using the following commands:

 .. code-block:: bash